orhun/kmon/README.md

 ### Customizing the colors

 kmon uses the colors of the terminal as default but the highlighting color could be specified with `-c, --color` option.
+Alternatively, default text color can be set via `-a, --accent-color` option.

 #### Supported colors